 Sierra Designs hits the nail on the head with their subcategory menu imagery on desktop.

-e-commerce homepage UX Sierra Designs
+ecommerce homepage UX Sierra Designs

 Notice they chose to opt out of product images in the mobile category menu to optimize performance.
 Using a single product category image clearly illustrates what the section holds and guides customers to the area they want.
 This option is particularly useful if you offer technical items or group your products into detailed categories.